Cheer3142/FPGA-UARTFIFO/README.md

 # FPGA-UARTFIFO
-This project is my work at Digital Design Camp in year 2018 to use FPGA with transceiver module to create UART communication.
+This project was my work at Digital Design Camp in year 2018 to use FPGA with transceiver module to create UART communication.

 Components that I worked with in this project
 - RxSerial (Receiver entity)